 Hamstring injuries are no joke.
 If you feel like you have injured your hamstrings, please consult your physician.
 Since some injuries do require surgery, it is always best to check with your medical professional as soon as possible.
 If it is determined that you have a mild strain that can be treated at home, here are some suggestions.

 All forward folds in yoga will stretch your hamstrings.
 Particularly, I recommend Uttanasana and other standing forward folds because you can put a slight bend in your knees to reduce the stress and strain on your hamstrings.
 Do poses like Downward facing dog so that you can feel your SITs bones rotate toward the ceiling.
 As the SITs bones rotate, the hamstrings will open.
 Poses like Chair pose challenge and strengthen the hamstrings.

 For more information, I recommend “The Hamstrings” by David Keil.
-He has a wonderful yoga anatomy book that I enjoy.
-That book is called Functional Anatomy of Yoga.
-Here is a link to buy it on Amazon.
+Also, he has a wonderful yoga anatomy book that I enjoy called Functional Anatomy of Yoga.
 When you buy this book through this link, I earn a small commission.

 Another book that I find helpful is The Concise Book of Muscles by Chris Jarmey.
 I used lots of information from his book while writing this post.
 The link I have provided is to an updated version of the book I have.
 It appears to be a very thorough update, although I have not personally looked through the whole book.

 How do you keep your hamstrings healthy?
 Let us know in the comments below.